caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 to drive feeds.library.caltech.edu.
 EPrints also shows us the model for users and workflows.
 Users are affiliated with workflows.
 Workflows are a queue of objects (objects hold a single value for workflow state).
-Works define what actions can be performed on an object (e.g. "published" is read only, a currator can see an "edit" link which takes them to a web form).
+Works define what actions can be performed on an object (e.g. "published" is read only, a curator can see an "edit" link which takes them to a web form).

-### We can avoid the things that repostory systems (EPrints) complicated
+### We can avoid the things that repository systems (EPrints) complicated

 + EPrints is complicated because it allows complete customization.
 Each customization though is technical debt because it complicates upgrades.
 + EPrints is complicated because it much define and manage workflows.
-In a large library where administration is destributed across many staff this make sense.
+In a large library where administration is distributed across many staff this make sense.
 We're a small library (a tiny archive) which could make dues with a simple configuration file.
 + EPrints is complicated because it needs to support hosting MANY collections independently behind the same web service.
 This is driven by history, this is how we originally built content management systems because campuses had a single web server.
 Today spinning up a web server is trivial, unless it's an EPrints web server.

 We can avoid the complexity of EPrints for most of our EPrints deployments.
-It is likely we can even avoid complexity when supporting are larger repository if we separate the curration/submission process from publicly viewable websites and switch from SQL searches to full text searches based on something like Lunr, Solr or Elastic Search.
+It is likely we can even avoid complexity when supporting are larger repository if we separate the curation/submission process from publicly viewable websites and switch from SQL searches to full text searches based on something like Lunr, Solr or Elastic Search.